A COLLABORATIVE PEDIATRIC CANCER RESEARCH AWARDS PROGRAM

-- Fellowship Grants – Grants are for one or two years of support.
+- Fellowship Grants – Grants are for one or two years of support for researchers with an active grant through A Collaborative Pediatric Cancer Research Awards Program.
 At the end of the award you may apply for additional funding the next grant cycle.
 Each funded grant will be awarded up to $50,000 per year.

-- Young Investigator and Independent Investigator Grants – Grants are for one or two years of support.
+- Young Investigator and Independent Investigator Grants – Grants are for one or two years of support for researchers with an active grant through A Collaborative Pediatric Cancer Research Awards Program.
 At the end of the award you may apply for additional funding the next grant cycle.
 Each funded grant will be awarded up to $50,000 per year.

-- Consortium Grants (three or more institutions collaborating on a grant-supported research project): Grants are for one or two years of support.
+- Consortium Grants (three or more institutions collaborating on a grant-supported research project): Grants are for one or two years of support for researchers with an active grant through A Collaborative Pediatric Cancer Research Awards Program.
 At the end of the award you may apply for additional funding the next grant cycle.
 Each funded grant will be awarded up to $100,000 per year.